-The fair value of our accounts receivable, notes receivable, and accounts payable approximated their carrying values as of December 31, 2022 and 2021 due to the short-term maturity of these instruments.
-The fair values of borrowings under the CAPL Credit Facility and JKM Credit Facility approximated their carrying value as of December 31, 2022 and 2021 due to the frequency with which interest rates are reset and the consistency of the market spread.
+The fair value of our accounts receivable, notes receivable, and accounts payable approximated their carrying values as of December 31, 2023 and 2022 due to the short-term maturity of these instruments.
+The fair value of borrowings under the CAPL Credit Facility approximated its carrying value as of December 31, 2023 and 2022 due to the frequency with which interest rates are reset and the consistency of the market spread.